 Your KiwiSaver money is invested by a professional fund manager, so there are always fees to pay.
 Fees can have a big impact on your nest egg, especially in the long run, so it pays to keep a close eye on how they add up.

 Combined fees example

-On a defensive fund of $15,200 the annual fees would be approximately:
+On a conservative fund of $17,000 the annual fees would be approximately: